 Tennis: IOC President to meet Peng Shuai during the Beijing Olympics

 International Olympic Committee (IOC) President Thomas Bach will meet tennis champion Peng Shuai during the Beijing Winter Games (February 4-20).
-The announcement was made this Thursday by the Olympic institution, a few days after an exchange with the player.
+The announcement was made this Thursday by the Olympic institution, a few days following an exchange with the player.

 A very structured first videoconference interview with Thomas Bach with the ex-world No. 14 in November, then another in December, had hardly been enough to dispel doubts and the WTA, which manages women’s tennis, had decided to hit hard by ending all his tournaments in China in protest.